grabowskit/transforms-webinar/README.md

 ## When uploading files use advanced settings to change mappnigs and Ingest pipeline

 During the listing upload I needed to use the 'override settings' and select "Has header row" for the file upload to work correctly.

 To get the location_geo field I created the field by appending Latitude and Longitude fields originally in the Listing.csv via the Ingest Pipeline.

 The default for numeric fields for file upload is to make them long or double types, so I had to covert several of them to keyword.

 I also wanted to have listing_id as a common field across all three indexes (listings, calendar, and reviews), so I needed to change the 'id' field in listings to 'listing_id' during file upload and make sure 'listing_id' was used as a keyword when uploading each of the three files.

+## Including the vega json config for visualizing Ecommerce outlier detection

+I have included the vega configuration so it can be copy and pasted to view Ecommerce outlier detection.
+Just make sure the naming of the fields are adjusted.